 Can You Go Swimming in the Shelburne Falls Potholes?

 There's so much old-fashioned mystique to the notion of cooling off on a sticky, steamy New England day by taking a dip in a "swimming hole."
-And the glacial potholes in Shelburne Falls are as old-fashioned as you can find.
-But... don't get your hopes up as you can't go swimming.
+And the glacial potholes in Shelburne Falls are as old-fashioned as you can find: an estimated 14,000 years old.
+But... don't get your hopes up, as you can't go swimming.

-That wasn't always the case, and many years ago, it was common to find dozens of people sunning themselves on the rocks and cooling off in the shallow, glacier-carved swimming holes at the base of Salmon Falls on the Deerfield River.
+This wasn't always the case, and years ago, it was common to find dozens of people sunning themselves on the rocks and cooling off in the smooth, shallow swimming holes at the base of Salmon Falls on the Deerfield River.
 The glacial potholes were, however, closed to swimmers in 2002 due to village officials' concerns about injuries and liability.

 Now, people being people... there are still a few folks who manage to find their way down onto the rocks.
 But reports like this indicate that there's a really good chance that local police will shoo you away if you attempt to access what was once a natural water amusement park.

 Are the Potholes Worth Visiting Anyway?

 Of course!
 You can still view the potholes and take pictures.
-The shadings in the ancient granite caused by the swirling of water and stones as the glacial age began to "melt down" are a picturesque geological sight.
+The shadings in the ancient granite caused by the swirling of water and stones as the glacial age began to "melt down" are a picturesque geological sight in a region that is truly a geology buff's dream.

 There are more than 50 potholes to see, ranging in size from 6 inches to 39 feet in diameter.
 This is one of the largest known concentrations of potholes and the location of the largest pothole on record, as well.
 There is no charge to observe the potholes from a viewing platform.
 Water levels may vary based on weather conditions and operation of the dam, so you may see tranquil pools or a rushing waterfall.